Honolulu Community College

-Honolulu Community College is a public community college in Honolulu, Hawaii.
-It is one of ten branches of the University of Hawaii system and is accredited by the Accrediting Commission for Community and Junior Colleges.
+Honolulu Community College is a public community college in Honolulu, Hawaiʻi.
+It is one of ten branches of the University of Hawaiʻi System and is accredited by the Accrediting Commission for Community and Junior Colleges.

 HCC's strengths are in its industrial programs including such items as automotive and aircraft maintenance.
 The Marine Education and Training Center trains candidates for marine programs.